-The western "painted Suillus" is as beautiful as its eastern counterpart, Suillus pictus, and is recognized by its dull brick red colors, its scruffy cap, the partial veil--which is whitish to reddish and leaves a ring on the stem--and the fact that the flesh in the stem base turns deep green when sliced open.
+The western North American "painted Suillus" is as beautiful as its eastern counterpart, Suillus spraguei, and is recognized by its dull brick red colors, its scruffy cap, the partial veil—which is whitish to reddish and leaves a ring on the stem—and the fact that the flesh in the stem base turns bluish green when sliced open.

-Suillus lakei grows only under Douglas-fir.
+Suillus lakei grows only in mycorrhizal association with Douglas-fir.
 In the Rocky Mountains, it is consistently found growing alongside another Douglas-fir associate, Gomphidius subroseus.
-In fact Suillus species are often found alongside Gomphidius and Chroogomphus species--and recent investigations (see Binder & Hibbett, 2006) have determined that the gilled mushrooms may be capable of parasitizing the Suillus and the Douglas-fir; see the page for Gomphidius subroseus for more information.
+In fact Suillus species are often found alongside Gomphidius and Chroogomphus species, and recent investigations (see Binder & Hibbett 2006) have determined that the gilled mushrooms may be capable of parasitizing both the Suillus and the Douglas-fir; see the page for Gomphidius subroseus for more information.

-Cap: 5-15 cm; convex, becoming flat or with a shallow central depression; covered with dull reddish brown scruffies; base color yellowish to tan; whitish partial veil tissue sometimes hanging from the margin; dry or slimy (see comments below); fading with age.
+Cap: 5–12 cm across; convex, becoming broadly convex to flat; covered with dull reddish brown scales; base color yellowish to pale tan; with whitish partial veil tissue sometimes hanging from the margin; dry or sticky (see discussion above); fading with age.

-Pore Surface: Covered with a whitish to dull reddish partial veil when young; yellowish, sometimes darkening with age; bruising brown to reddish brown; pores angular, 1–3 mm wide, sometimes radially arranged; tubes to 1 cm deep.
+Pore Surface: Covered with a whitish to dull reddish partial veil when young; beginning to run down the stem; yellow to yellowish; darkening with age; bruising reddish brown; pores angular, 1–3 mm wide, more or less radially arranged at maturity; tubes to 1 cm deep.

 Odor and Taste: Not distinctive.

-Chemical Reactions: Ammonia gray on cap surface.
-KOH black on cap surface.
-Iron salts gray on cap surface..
+Chemical Reactions: Ammonia gray to reddish gray on cap surface; pinkish on flesh.
+KOH dark red to black on cap surface; blue on flesh (sometimes after a red flash).
+Iron salts gray on cap surface; bluish on flesh.

 Cite this page as: